How to Get More Google Business Reviews

 3. Emphasize to Customers How Easy it is

-One method that could help garner more Google reviews is to emphasize customers how easy it is to leave a Google review.
+One method that could help garner more Google business reviews is to emphasize customers how easy it is to leave one.
 Remember that:

 • They can just leave a star rating without writing anything.